 Two compositions, one of which must be in response to a brief set by WJEC.
 Learners will choose one brief from a choice of four, each one linked to a different area of study.
-The briefs will be released during the first week of September in the academic year in which the assessment is to be taken.
+The briefs will be released during the first week of September in Year 11.
 The second composition is a free composition for which learners set their own brief.